alexey-v-paramonov/sc_website/content/en/docs/system/system_requirements.md

 description: "Review the hardware and software requirements for installing and running our Internet radio control panel, including CPU, RAM, OS, and storage needs."
 ---

-The information below will be useful if Streaming.Center Radio Platform is installed on a dedicated or a virtual server.
-If the radio is hosted on our servers, all system requirements have already been taken into account by us.
+The information below is useful when the Streaming.Center Radio Platform is installed on a dedicated or virtual server.
+If the radio is hosted on our servers, we have already taken all system requirements into account.

 ### Minimum system requirements
-**Works if**: you plan to have 1-5 radios with a small number of streams, without streaming to social networks or using StereoTools audio processor, which consume a lot of CPU resources.
+**Works if**: You plan to have 1–5 radios with a small number of streams, without streaming to social networks or using the StereoTools audio processor, both of which consume significant CPU resources.
 - CPU: 1 core
 - RAM: 1Gb
 - Disk space: at least 10Gb

 ### Recommended system requirements
-**Works if**: You still have a few stations (up to 10), but you want to work comfortably and connect additional options, have several synchronous broadcast streams, and have plans for the future development of your radio.
+**Works if**: You have a few stations (up to 10) but want to work comfortably, enable additional options, run several simultaneous broadcast streams, and leave room for future growth.
 - CPU: 2 cores
 - RAM: 2Gb
 - Disk space: at least 20Gb